Colleensdan/Predicting-Early-Onset-Huntington-s-Disease/ShanleySummerStudent21/README.txt

+Run scikit-learn == 0.23.2 in order to optimise SVM classifier

 Hi Colleen, please read this file first.
 Also, I know you have exams ect to sort out first.
 This is will hopefully help as a guide when you do get started.
 -----------------------

 Biology